redhat-cne/spec/event_spec.md

 protocol and encoding used by the application SHOULD be considered for compliance with these size constraints:

-- Intermediaries MUST?MAY wrap Cloud Native Events wwithin CloudEvents object and forwarded data size shouldbe of 64 KByte or less.
+- Intermediaries MUST wraps Cloud Native Events within CloudEvents object and forwarded data size should be of 64 KByte or less.
 - Consumers SHOULD accept events of a size of at least 64 KByte.

 In effect, these rules will allow producers to publish events up to 64KB in size